maleeper/Midlands_House_Prices/README.md

 ## Hypotheses

-Hypothesis 1: The property type has an effect on the price per square metre: Detached houses have a higher price per square metre than semi-detached, which are higher than terraced, which are higher than flats.
+Hypothesis 1: The property type has an effect on the price: Detached houses have a higher price than semi-detached, which are higher than terraced, which are higher than flats.
 This will be validated using visualizations and statistical (ANOVA and Tukey) tests.
+The effect on price per square metre will also be tested.

 Hypothesis 2: New builds sell at a premium compared to older properties.
 This will be validated using visualizations and statistical tests (t-test).